anuranpaul/agentic-code-platform/README.md

 ---

-## 🛠️ Recruiter Highlights & Engineering Decisions
+## 🛠️ Highlights & Engineering Decisions

 When reviewing this codebase, hiring managers and senior engineers should note the following production-minded patterns: